SunnyLimc/obsidian-limc/001 - Workbench/Database Storage - Disk Manager.md

 			- or use a same offset
 		- column
 		- vs to N-ARY -> no index of slot? but save memory
-	- OTP (frontend) and some time after stream to Backend Database
+	- OLTP (frontend) and some time after stream to OLAP Backend Database